dnephin/plsdo/README.md

 development tasks, by using mostly `.PHONY` targets.
 Make has become a common CLIs for working with a software project.
 Surprisingly it is not well suited to solve that problem.

-One of the most essential features of a CLI is to provide usage documentation for available commands.
+Possibly the most essential features of a CLI is to provide usage documentation for available commands.
 Listing commands, tab completion, and support for positional arguments are also helpful features of a CLI.
 Make does not provide these features, and solutions to provide them